Iwahori-Hecke algebras acting on tensor space by $q$-deformed letter permutations and $q$-partition algebras: Introduction

-Let $V$ be a vector space of dimension $n\in\N$ over some field $F$.
-There are two different actions of symmetric groups on tensor space $\rV$, namely by place and by letter permutations.
-More precisely $\fS_r$ acts on $\rV$ by {\bf place permutations} permuting the tensor factors, and it is known that $F\fS_r$ is up to some kernel the centralizing algebra of the action of the general linear group $GL_n(F)$ on $\rV$.
-In fact, $FGL_n$ and $F\fS_r$ acting on $\rV$ satisfy Schur-Weyl duality, that is the images in $\End_F(\rV)$ are mutual centralizing algebras of each other.
-Moreover the action of $\fS_r$ on $\rV$ by place permutations is the special case $q=1$ of a $q$-deformed action of the Iwahori-Hecke algebra $\cH_{F,q}(\fS_r)$ on $\rV$ due to Jimbo, see [\cite{jimbo}].
+is an $R$-basis of $\rV$.
+The symmetric group $\fS_r$ on $r$ letters acts on $\rV$ by {\bf place permutations} permuting the tensor factors making $\rV$ an $R\fS_n$-module.
+Then obviously $R\fS_r$ centralizes the action of the group algebra $RGL_n(R)$, where the general linear group $GL_n(R)$ acts on $V$ and hence diagonally on $\rV$ in the usual way.
+In fact for infinite fields $R$ it is well known that the actions of the group algebras $RGL_n(R)$ and $R\fS_r$ on $\rV$ satisfy Schur-Weyl duality.
+That is their images in $\End_R(\rV)$ are mutual centralizing algebras of each other.
+Indeed, this holds under some mild restrictions for general commutative rings $R$, see [\cite{Cruz}].
+Moreover the action of $R\fS_r$ on $\rV$ is the special case $q=1$ of a $q$-deformed action of the Iwahori-Hecke algebra $\cH_{R,q}(\fS_r)$ on $\rV$ due to Jimbo, see [\cite{jimbo}].